Derby railway station: British Railways

 The Victorian station entrance and booking hall, that dated back to 1840, was demolished in 1985.
 The new travel centre officially opened on 15 January 1986.
 The entrance's original clock was moved to the north end of the car park.
 The coats of arms of the Midland Railway and of the City of Derby was fixed to the frontage of the new replacement booking hall and entrance.
 The decision to demolish the old building was a controversial one at the time.

 Post-privatisation

 Upon the privatisation of British Rail, the station became owned by Railtrack and later Network Rail.
-Day-to-day operation was initially with Midland Mainline who refurbished it with the installation of a large electronic departure board in the station entrance hall and smaller boards on all platforms.
+Day-to-day operation was initially with Midland Mainline, which refurbished it with the installation of a large electronic departure board in the station entrance hall and smaller boards on all platforms.
 The station is now managed by East Midlands Railway.